shubhamjain0709/github-actions-demo/README.md

 # github-actions-demo
-This repo is just for demo.
+This repository is just for demo.